Tuesday, January 29, 2019: 8:00a – 3:00p

 Continuing Education Credits:

-CME activities with Joint Providers: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Centers for Disease Control and Prevention and The Georgia Poison Center.
+CME activities with Joint Providers: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Centers for Disease Control and Prevention, Georgia Poison Center, and the Georgia Department of Public Health.
 The Centers for Disease Control and Prevention is accredited by the (ACCME®) to provide medical education for physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The Centers for Disease Control and Prevention designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credits™.